oneapi-src/oneDNN/tests/benchdnn/doc/driver_rnn.md

  - `--activation={RELU [default], LOGISTIC, TANH}` -- TBA.
  - `--scaling="scale_str"` -- RNN scaling policy, default `""` (no scaling).
             Refer to knobs_attr.md for details.
+ - `--trivial-strides={true, false [default]}` -- specify if input
+   tensors should have trivial strides (each tensor stride is the product of the previous dimensions) or not.
  - `--mb=INT` -- override minibatch size specified in the problem description.
              When set to `0`, use minibatch size as defined by the individual problem descriptor.
 The default is `0`.